carlos8f/haredis/README.md

 ```

 ...and you can use `client` as you would normally. **haredis** will automatically
-determine which node should be master, and keep standby connections to the others.
+determine which node to promote to master, and keep standby connections to
+the others.

+If multiple **haredis** clients are connected, a locking mechanism is implemented
+to prevent contention between failover attempts.

 To see this in action,